 Heiner Brau Brewery does its business from Covington, Louisiana.
 They have 14 brews to offer with names such as Le Pavillon (red amber), Category 5 Pale Ale, Pontchartrain Porter (English) and Strawberry Ale (fruit/vegetable).
 Have fun as you sample their tasteful and interesting brews.

-Another of our north shore favorites is the Covington Brewhouse which offers 2 outstanding choices.
+Another north shore favorite is the Covington Brewhouse which offers 2 outstanding choices.
 Bayou Bock is a Maibock/Helles and their other creation is Pontchartrain Pilsner.
 Both could quickly become your favorites.

 So there you have it.
 New Orleans has much to offer including some outstanding beers.
 Just one more reason to enjoy living here or to plan a brew hopping tour on your next visit.